protofy/erl_graylog_sender/README.md

 erl> erl_graylog_sender:send(Pid, Msg).
 ```

-The message should now appear in graylog2.
+The message should now appear in graylog.

 To stop the server call stop(Pid).